Gitesh08/code-caliber-ai/README.md

 - **Frontend**: Developed with HTML, CSS, and JavaScript for a responsive user interface.
 - **AI Integration**: Powered by Google's Gemini AI for advanced natural language processing.
 - **AI Model**: Utilizes the Gemini-1.5-Pro model for superior language understanding and generation.
-- **Auxiliary Libraries**: Incorporates Marked.js, Highlight.js, and Mermaid for enhanced functionality and visualization.
+- **Auxiliary Libraries**: Incorporates Marked.js, Highlight.js, and Mermaid for enhanced functionality.

 ## 🧠 AI Algorithm and Model